t0re199/DPNET_DEMO/README.md

 This idea is concretized by training the Autoencoder using only normal ECGs, in such a way, the net will learn their salient features and so, it will be able to recreate them with a low reconstruction error.

-Dually, during the test, when to the net will be also fed anomalous data containing arrythmias, the net won't be able to reconstruct them properly.
+Dually, during the test, when to the net will be also fed anomalous data containing arrhythmias, the net won't be able to reconstruct them properly.
 The fact is that anomalous samples have salient features that are way different from the normal's ones.
 This is what happens graphically:

 **1° Lead Normal Sample Reconstrucion.**